6 Best Practices to Secure Authentication for Energy and Utilities

 Authentication technologies based on public key infrastructure (PKI), also called asymmetric cryptography, use a private-public cryptographic key pair to authenticate a user’s identity instead of the traditional system where a password or other identifiers are shared and verified.
 PKI ensures that even if a hacker breaches the servers of the service provider, they will be unable to hijack user accounts or access the sensitive information they store.
 With PKI, the private key is stored on the user device — a mobile phone, smart card or security key — while the public key is registered with the authenticating server.
 Such systems generally also incorporate additional verification factors, such as biometric recognition, local to the device.
 These are the technologies known as True Passwordless MFA.
 Secure authentication for energy and utilities can be greatly improved by deploying PKI-based passwordless MFA.

-Large, diverse workforces and complex, distributed systems pose unique challenges to secure authentication for energy and utility companies.
+Large, diverse workforces and complex, distributed and interconnected energy generator and provider systems pose unique challenges to secure authentication for energy and utility companies.
 A single utility may have thousands of employees, contractors and field maintenance teams requiring access from various devices to both legacy and modern cloud-based applications.

 In such an environment, it’s essential that any MFA solution implemented work interoperably across multiple operating systems and identity providers.
 Vendor lock-in to an identity provider causes delays and introduces future risk in terms of flexibility, scalability and compliance.
 It also deters innovation, which is just one reason why enterprises are choosing to decouple identity from authentication.